 Give them something that they want at no monetary cost, and ask for only as little personal information as you need to effectively qualify and follow up with them.
 The less they have to divulge about themselves, the more likely they are to convert.

-And remember, each of your lead gen campaigns should have its own landing page.
+And remember, each of your lead gen campaigns should have its own post-click landing page.
 Segmentation and message match are big drivers of conversion rate.
-So big, in fact, that HubSpot has found that businesses with 40 or more landing pages generate 12x more leads.
+So big, in fact, that HubSpot has found that businesses with 40 or more post-click landing pages generate 12x more leads.

 Ultimately, how your campaign is identified shouldn’t matter.
 What’s the ROI?
 What’s the impact on your customers?

 If you’re producing results and they’re still happy, it doesn’t matter.
 Inbound, outbound, old-school, new-school — they can all be used together.

-Forget about labels, get creative, and use Instapage to create a fully customizable landing page that turns your traffic into leads.
+Forget about labels, get creative, and use Instapage to create personalized, post-click landing pages at scale.
+Sign up for an Enterprise demo today.